cogini/mix_systemd/README.md

 scripts run as the same user and group as the main script.
 Putting `!` in front makes the script run with
 [elevated privileges](https://www.freedesktop.org/software/systemd/man/systemd.service.html#ExecStart=),
-allowing it to write to `/etc/foo` even if the main script cannot for security reasons.
+allowing it to write config to `/etc/foo` even if the main user account cannot for security reasons.

-In Elixir 1.9+ releases you can use `rel/env.sh.eex`, but this runs earlier with elevated permissions, so it may be useful as well.
+In Elixir 1.9+ releases you can use `rel/env.sh.eex`, but this runs earlier with elevated permissions, so it is useful as well.

 #### ExecStart wrapper script